+Our liquidity at December 31, 2013 was \$2 11.8 million, which includes \$157.1 million in net borrowing availability under the 2013 facility and \$54.7 million of cash on hand.
 The homebuilding industry, and therefore our business, experienced a significant downturn that started in 2006.
-However, activity in the current year improved as 2012 saw the first meaningful increase in housing starts since the downturn began.
-We are expecting increased stability and continued improvement in the housing industry in 2013.
-Beyond 2013, it is difficult for us to predict what will happen as our industry is dependent on a number of factors, including national economic conditions, employment levels, the availability of credit for homebuilders and potential home buyers, the level of foreclosures, existing home inventory, and interest rates.
-Due to the lingering effects of the significant housing industry downturn, our operations are no longer providing positive cash flows, and we are not expecting our cash flows from operations to be positive in 2013.
+However, activity has improved as 2012 saw the first meaningful increase in housing starts since the downturn began, and 2013 showed a continuation of that trend.
+We are expecting increased stability and continued improvement in the housing industry in 2014.
+Beyond 2014, it is difficult for us to predict what will happen as our industry is dependent on a number of factors, including national economic conditions, employment levels, the availability of credit for homebuilders and potential home buyers, the level of foreclosures, existing home inventory, and interest rates.